IBM/appsody-sample-quote-app/README.md

 ### 3. Create the backend application and run it locally

 The backend application is written in Spring Boot.
 Let's initialize an Appsody project that uses the Spring Boot 2 stack.
+Create a directory somewhere outside where you cloned this project and run the `appsody init` command shown below.

 ```bash
 $ mkdir quote-backend